Why are my emails ending up in spam?

-1. Normal emails (1:1 communication)
+1. Regular emails (1:1 communication)

-Common reasons for spam marking
+Common reasons for being marked as spam

 • Missing authentication